tcarroll64/cs3300-002-in-the-air/Documentation/Portfolio Django MVT Documentation.md

   model = Portfolio
 ```

-Then, we add a path variable in `urls.py` to map the view to a url (shown below).
+Then, we add a path variable in `urls.py` to map the view to a URL (shown below).
 This ensures the correct view gets displayed when a user accesses a particular URL or clicks a button that redirects them.

 ```python
 urlpatterns = [